cnnarayanchavan/Grind-1313-Revision/Notes.md

 - where *NODELISTS*  which appear like array but are not the pure arrays
 - also has the array menthods in define in prototype such as foeEach ect..

+* HERE IN querySelectorAll WE HAVE TO DEFINE THAT WHICH ELEMENT WE WANT TO MANIPULATE OR UPDATE AS IT RETURN THE NodeList  THAT'S THE MAJOR DIFFERENCE BETWEEN querySelector AND querySelectorAll*